weitzwoman/BankNotes/README.md

 Must Haves:
-- as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)
-- as a user, i can add budgeting to my accounts for yearly amounts, by category (update and delete categories)

 - edit budget_id and account_id on individual transaction (add blank setting or auto?)
 - edit placeholder text size on budgets page
 - need errors page that does something